Philip I of France: Personal rule

+Philip's reign also saw an increase of foreign expeditions led by the great lords of his kingdom, starting with the siege of Barbastro in 1064.
+Although the king was mainly concerned with internal politics, troops from his own demesne joined the ranks of William of Normandy during the Conquest of England in 1066, of Odo of Burgundy during the Franco-Spanish campaign against the Almoravids in 1087, and of the various leaders of the First Crusade, in which his brother Hugh of Vermandois was a major participant.

+Personal life

 Philip first married Bertha of Holland in 1072.
 Although the marriage produced the necessary heir, Philip fell in love with Bertrade de Montfort, the wife of Fulk IV, Count of Anjou.
 He repudiated Bertha (claiming she was too fat) and married Bertrade on 15 May 1092.
 In 1094 following the synod of Autun, he was excommunicated by the papal representative, Hugh of Die, for the first time; after a long silence, Pope Urban II repeated the excommunication at the Council of Clermont in November 1095.
-Several times the ban was lifted as Philip promised to part with Bertrade, but he always returned to her; in 1104 Philip made a public penance and must have kept his involvement with Bertrade discreet.
+Several times the ban was lifted as Philip promised to part with Bertrade, but he always returned to her.

+In 1101, the sentence was renewed by Urban II in Poitiers, despite the protest of William IX, Duke of Aquitaine, who entered the church with his knights to prevent his suzerain from being excommunicated on his lands.
+After making a public penance in 1104, Philip received absolution and was reconciled with the Church, and must have kept his involvement with Bertrade discreet.
 In France, the king was opposed by Bishop Ivo of Chartres, a famous jurist.

-Philip appointed Alberic first Constable of France in 1060.
-A great part of his reign, like his father's, was spent putting down revolts by his power-hungry vassals.
-In 1077, he made peace with William the Conqueror, who gave up attempting the conquest of Brittany.
-In 1082, Philip I expanded his demesne with the annexation of the Vexin, in reprisal against Robert Curthose's attack on William's heir, William Rufus.
-Then in 1100, he took control of Bourges.
-Philip expanded the royal demesne by incorporating the monasteries of Saint-Denis and Corbie.

-It was at the aforementioned Council of Clermont that the First Crusade was launched.
-Philip at first did not personally support it because of his conflict with Urban II.
-Philip's brother Hugh of Vermandois, however, was a major participant.

 Death

-Philip died in the castle of Melun and was buried per his request at the monastery of Saint-Benoît-sur-Loire – and not in St Denis among his forefathers.
+Philip died in the castle of Melun on 29 July 1108, and was buried per his request at the monastery of Saint-Benoît-sur-Loire – and not in St Denis among his forefathers.
 He was succeeded by his son, Louis VI, whose succession was, however, not uncontested.
 According to Abbot Suger: